tale-toul/OCP4baremetalIPI/README.md

 Connection 'bridge-slave-eth0' … successfully added.
 ```

 Assign an IPv4 address to the provision bridge.
-Use the same IP that the provision bridge is using in the physical host (this may not be really a requirement and any other IP in the provisioning network could be valid):
+Make sure the IP used is in the provisioning network but outside the DHCP range defined in the install-config.yaml file:
 ```
 # nmcli con mod provision ipv4.addresses 192.168.14.14/24 \
     ipv4.method manual